linda-seiter/cmsc-115/week1_lab/README.md

 1. Expand and click on the failed test.
 2. Click the "Compare Actual With Expected Test Result" icon.
-3. View the difference in the popup window.
+3. The difference is displayed in the popup window.
 ![task 2 compare results](images/test2_result_comparison.png)

 Let's fix `JavaFacts` to produce the expected output.

 1. Edit the second  statement in the `main` method to print the character string "Java is an object-oriented language".
+Save your changes by selecting `File > Save` from the menu bar, or type `Ctrl-S` (Windows/Linux) or `Command-S` (Mac).
 2. Run `JavaFacts` and view the output in the console.
 3. Run `JavaFactsTest` and confirm your solution passes the test.

-Save your changes to `JavaFacts.java` by selecting `File > Save` from the menu bar, or type `Ctrl-S` (Windows/Linux) or `Command-S` (Mac).

-After saving, close the file by clicking the `X` on the editor window tab.
+Close any open files by clicking the `X` on the editor window tab.

 ![close file in editor window](images/close.png)